 Doctor of Occupational Therapy

 The entry-level Doctor of Occupational Therapy program has been granted candidacy and is in phase two of pre-accreditation by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association.
-Candidacy is issued to occupational therapy programs that demonstrate adequate resources to implement a doctorate program in occupational therapy such as curriculum, faculty resources and fieldwork educational opportunities.
+Candidacy is issued to occupational therapy programs that demonstrate adequate resources (i.e. curriculum, faculty resources and fieldwork opportunities) to implement a doctorate program in occupational therapy.

 At this stage, the University of Kansas is eligible to admit students into the KU doctorate program in occupational therapy which will begin fall semester 2019.
 To continue the accreditation process, KU will submit a self-study report November 1, 2021 followed by an ACOTE review of the KU program/facilities through an onsite accreditation visit.
 Accreditation will be in place at KU prior to the first cohort of students graduating from the doctorate program in occupational therapy in 2022.